Intro-CS-App-Dev-and-Deploy/Music-Player-Project-and-Review/README.md

 ---

 # To Do List
+- Pathways: separate sounds from sound files
+  - try hardcoding these to review how to hardcode files into Minim

 - Review Computer Science Planning and Grading to get a summary idea of curriculum and reference
 - What other repositories should I incorporate and delete